InspiraChat/inspirachat.github.io/privacy-policy.md

 ## Policy Updates

-We may revise this Privacy Policy from time to time in accordance with changes in laws and regulations, technological advancements, or business development needs.
-Any revisions will be announced through in-app notifications or our official website, with the effective date indicated.
-Please check regularly to ensure you are aware of the latest Privacy Policy content.
+We may update our Privacy Policy from time to time.
+Therefore, we recommend that you check this page periodically for any changes.
+We will notify you of any changes by posting the new Privacy Policy on this page.
+These changes will take effect immediately upon posting on this page.

+Last updated: February 22, 2025